damidaramola/canvas-corner/README.md

 ![components](https://github.com/damidaramola/canvas-corner/assets/110638513/74d5b98e-9437-489f-b4a4-0962a0109078)

--  `<Asset />` - This component displays different versions of the component based on the props to which is passed to it: e.g.
+-  `<Asset />` - This component displays different versions of the component based on the props passed to it: e.g.
   - image with src and alt attribute
   - paragraph with a message